 Blazorise Sidebar component

-The Sidebar component is an expandable and collapsible container area that holds primary and secondary information placed alongside the main content of a webpage.
+The Sidebar component provides an expandable container for navigation and secondary content alongside the main page.

-The sidebar extension is defined of several different components:
+The sidebar extension is composed of several components:

 • <Sidebar> main sidebar component